 To add insult to injury, the stigma which I had developed from within myself, stopped me from telling anyone, let alone seeking help.

 This was going to last forever, I was trapped in Hell.

 What is My Life Like Now?

 I also don’t feel any stigma anymore.
 I am very open about my anxiety which I suffered and mild depression (which I still have), this includes with my mum who initially didn’t understand.
 I now write an anxiety blog which I aim at my friends and family and I have no fear or apprehension about the reaction to them or what people will think of me in general.
-If anything, it affects my life positively.
+If anything, it affects my life positively and hopefully it helps others reduce their anxiety.
 I have never suffered from a stigma externally, from friends or family anyway, therefore once I overcame my own fears of telling people, I no longer experienced it.

 How, in Hell, did I do it?

 First and foremost, I got it checked out several times by doctors.
 I needed to make absolutely sure this was anxiety and not an underlying, unidentified condition.
 Once I confirmed this, this was almost half the battle.

 Afterward, I then went through a lot of trial and error and found a lot of things that didn’t work along the way.
 However, I would like to point them out as they may work for your version of anxiety attacks or panic disorder.
 I tried counseling, hypnotherapy, doctors’ advice, Pilates and Yoga but none of which worked.
 (The technique of having to focus on my breathing in Pilates and Yoga was terrifying and made me feel worse) I didn’t try CBT though and I believe this could have been very helpful, but I wasn’t really aware of what was out there at the time.